pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 For example, `setTimeout` gets access to a parallel thread, it is used **only to wait until the timeout**.
 In this case, 0 seconds.
 That means it is sent back to the queue right away.

-Promises are also do something similar.
+Promises also do something similar.
 In that, they do their async activity away from the main thread.
 But the result of that passed to `then` needs access to the main thread.

 Now we have a race condition.
 Sort of, but not really.